garethltm/obsibrain/sc900/Microsoft Entra ID Governance.md

 Organizations can regularly review access rights using recurring Microsoft Entra access reviews for access recertification.
 ### Privileged access lifecycle
-Monitoring privileged access is a key part of identity governance
+Monitoring privileged access is a key part of identity governance.
+When employees, vendors & contractors are assigned administrative rights, there should be a governance process because of the potential for misuse.

+Microsoft [[Privileged Identity Management (PIM)]] provides extra controls tailored to securing ac